MetaMask/SIPs/SIPS/sip-29.md

   // The number of tokens in the collection.
   tokenCount: string;

+  // The creator address of the asset. creator?: Caip19AssetType;

   // Base64 data URI or URL representation of the asset icon.
   imageUrl: string;
 };